gavdraper/gavdraper.github.io/_posts/2017-05-16-clustered-vs-nonclustered-indexes.markdown

 It's worth noting that by default SQL Server will create a clustered index automatically on your primary key unless you explicitly tell it not to.

-Using the examples from above let's drop the non clustered index and create a clustered index on Username
+Using the examples from above let's drop the nonclustered index and create a clustered index on Username

 {% highlight sql %}
 DROP INDEX ndx_user_username ON [dbo].[user]